mravanelli/pytorch_MLP_for_ASR/README.md

 ## Introduction:
-This codes implements a basic *MLP* for *HMM-DNN* speech recognition.
+This code implements a basic *MLP* for *HMM-DNN* speech recognition.
 The MLP is trained with *pytorch*, while feature extraction, alignments, and decoding are performed with *Kaldi*.
 The current implementation supports dropout and batch normalization.
 An example for phoneme recognition using the standard TIMIT dataset is provided.

 ## Prerequisites:
  - Make sure that python is installed (the code is tested with python 2.7).
 Even though not mandatory, we suggest to use Anaconda (https://anaconda.org/anaconda/python).

 - If not already done, install pytorch (http://pytorch.org/) and make sure that the installation works.
 As a first test, type “python” and, once entered into the console, type “import torch”.
 Make sure everything is fine.

 - If not already done, install Kaldi (http://kaldi-asr.org/).
-As suggested during the installation, do not forget to add the path of the Kaldi binaries into the *.bashrc file*.
+As suggested during the installation, do not forget to add the path of the Kaldi binaries into *$HOME/.bashrc*.
 As a first test to check the installation, open  a bash shell, type “copy-feats” and make sure no errors appear.

-- Install kaldi-io package from the kaldi-io-for-python project (https://github.com/vesis84/kaldi-io-for-python).
+- Install *kaldi-io* package from the *kaldi-io-for-python* project (https://github.com/vesis84/kaldi-io-for-python).
 It provides a simple interface between kaldi and python.
 To install it:

 1) run git clone https://github.com/vesis84/kaldi-io-for-python.git <kaldi-io-dir>
-2) add PYTHONPATH=${PYTHONPATH}:<kaldi-io-dir> to $HOME/.bashrc
+2) add *PYTHONPATH=${PYTHONPATH}:<kaldi-io-dir>* to *$HOME/.bashrc*
 3) now type *import kaldi_io* from the python console and make sure the package is correctly imported.
 You can find more info (including some reading and writing tests) on  https://github.com/vesis84/kaldi-io-for-python